openstack-attic/identity-api/v3/src/markdown/identity-api-v3-os-federation-ext.md

             }
         }

-    This assigns identity attributes to ephemeral users.
+    Note that at least one rule must have a `user` attribute.
+If the `user` attribute is missing when processing an assertion, the action will return in an HTTP 401 Unauthorized error.

-    Alternatively, for attribute type and value mapping, identify the local resource type, attribute, and value:
+    For attribute type and value mapping, identify the local resource type, attribute, and value:

         {